Postgraduate Taught vs Research Masters Degrees

 Masters degrees can be either postgraduate taught programmes (PGT) or postgraduate research programmes (PGR).
 Taught Masters are typically 12 months long full-time and are delivered through a series of modules comprised with regular coursework and assessments.
 Research Masters are also usually 12 months long however the course is predominantly comprised of independent research supported by a supervisor.

 There’s a big contrast between these two kinds of Masters, and one type may be more suitable for your goals than the other.
-This page will explain the key differences between taught Masters and research Masters, and hopefully help you decide which kind of postgraduate programme is right for you.
+That's why I'll be explaining the key differences between taught Masters and research Masters in this guide.
+I hope this helps you decide which kind of postgraduate programme is right for you.

 Taught vs research Masters – what’s the difference?